-The air supply intake's location at the top of the booth also helps lower the risk of introducing unwanted particles to the interior environment, which improves overall quality of the paint or finish.
+The air supply intake’s location at the top of the booth also helps lower the risk of introducing unwanted particles to the interior environment, which improves the overall quality of the paint or finish.

 One of the biggest advantages of choosing a semi-downdraft booth over a conventional downdraft unit is reduced installation costs.
 Conventional downdraft booths require a concrete pit below the unit to house the filtration and exhaust system.
 This can be expensive and create operational disruption depending on the current work environment.

 The semi-downdraft design also offers flexible functionality and can be adjusted to fit the specific needs of the user.

 - This design sometimes creates an airflow “dead zone” near the front of the booth causing lazy overspray requiring the attention of the painters